 There is no standardized treatment for fatty liver.
 Treating the underlying cause can easily reverse the abnormal changes in the liver, provided, it is early in the disease.

 When you see that “fatty liver” diagnosis on your sonography report, see it as an alarming sign and start working on it.
 Timely investigations (liver profile, lipid profile, blood sugar levels) done along with proper treatment can help you to stop further progress of fatty liver.

 Some common measures that improve fatty liver are:

-- Control cholesterol levels.: Besides regular workouts, a healthy approach to avoid consumption of saturated fats in diet can reverse fatty liver.
-Cholesterol lowering medications used in adjunct to exercise can reverse fatty liver.
+- Control cholesterol levels: A healthy approach to avoid consumption of saturated fats in diet can reverse fatty liver.

 - Control Diabetes: Effective management of sugar levels with life-style changes, medications and insulin can stop further advancement of fatty liver into something serious like cirrhosis or liver failure.

-- Avoid harmful substances.: Certain drugs, alcohol, junk foods etc. are better avoided when once diagnosed with fatty liver.
-Talk to your doctor regarding medications that can cause fatty liver.
-Chances are he can suggest better alternatives.
+- Avoid harmful substances: Certain drugs, alcohol, junk foods etc. are better avoided when once diagnosed with fatty liver.
+Talk to your doctor regarding alternatives for medications that can cause fatty liver.

 Homeopathic medicines improve the liver function by improving underlying disturbed metabolism.
 It reduces the symptoms as well as modifies the disease process.
 Homeopathic medicines when given at proper stage can stop the further progress of the disease.